DeanAviv/unity-custom-project-setup-package/README.md

 ## How to use ##
 To use Unity Project Setup Tool, follow these steps:

-1.Import the package
+* Import the package
-2.Click on the "Tools" button at the top bar.
+* Click on the "Tools" button at the top bar.
-3.Select "Setup/Create Default Folders" to create the Design, Scenes, and Scripts folders inside a Project directory 4.Select "Info/Get Path" " to obtain the default file path for the project.
+* Select "Setup/Create Default Folders" to create the Design, Scenes, and Scripts folders inside a Project directory
+* Select "Info/Get Path" " to obtain the default file path for the project.
-5.Select "Setup/Create Editor" or "Setup/Create Resources Folder" to create an Editor folder and a Resources folder inside the Project directory.
+* Select "Setup/Create Editor" or "Setup/Create Resources Folder" to create an Editor folder and a Resources folder inside the Project directory.

 # Credits & Licenss #